isw-kudos/kudos-docs/docs/swarm/setup.md

 If you are testing this setup, you can get away with quite small servers (we have had success with 2 cores and 1.7gb ram) however if you plan to include the logging and/or monitoring services then you should expect to dedicate an additional 2gb ram minimum for each of these sevices.

+The Gateway Server will be used for storing all persistent data in nfs shares, if you are setting this environment up for a production system athen you should ensure that you have a suitably performant disk for the path `/data` on this server, you should also ensure that this folder is backed up appropriately.

 ---

 ## Network setup